 HSP Support Group & Workshops:

-Bellingham-area HSP Support Group has been launched!
-A free monthly meet-up for Bellingham-area highly sensitive people (HSPs), the last Thursday of each month, from 6:00-7:30pm.
+Bellingham-area HSP Support Group.
+A free monthly meet-up for Bellingham-area highly sensitive people (HSPs).

 Designed to be a space for HSPs to gather, develop community, grow your HSP awareness and learn tools to help thrive in our overstimulating world.
 All who consider themselves sensitive are welcome, whether you’re new to understanding sensitivity or have been learning about it for years.
 Bring a journal if you like, and paper will be provided for reflection time.